How to do market research

 How to use your market research insights

 Collecting data is only valuable if you act on it.
-Here's how to turn research findings into business decisions.
+Turn your research findings into concrete business decisions that move your business forward.

 - Refine your product or service: Adjust features, packaging, or delivery based on what customers told you they need.